OFFICE LOCATION:

 Wisconsin’s Chapter 128 does not discharge all debts and liquidate certain assets, as federal Chapter 7 bankruptcy does.
 It is considered to be less invasive than filing for federal bankruptcy, and perhaps simpler as well.
 Under the chapter, a court stays all debts and debt collection practices, and you must file a repayment plan with the court that outlines how you intend to repay creditors.
 It has several significant differences from federal bankruptcy and a Wisconsin court cannot directly discharge your debt.
 However, it is an important tool that one can consider when looking for debt relief options, and our bankruptcy attorneys can explain more.

-Contact us to learn more about bankruptcy in Wisconsin and other debt solutions
+Contact a bankruptcy lawyer to learn more about bankruptcy in Wisconsin and other debt solutions

-Van Hoof & Schneider Law Firm assists and guides our clients through the bankruptcy process, helping them to get out of debt and move forward.
-Our goal is to ensure you understand the requirements and receive the most favorable resolution possible.
+The bankruptcy lawyers with Van Hoof & Schneider Law Firm assist and guide our clients through the bankruptcy process, helping them to get out of debt and move forward.
+The goal of bankruptcy attorneys with Van Hoof & Schneider is to ensure you understand the requirements and receive the most favorable resolution possible.
 We are conveniently on Main Street in Little Chute.
-Contact us at 920.788.3543 or online to schedule a free 30-minute consultation.
+Contact us at 920.788.3543 or online to schedule a 30-minute free lawyer consultation.

 TESTIMONIALS